On topology changes in quantum field theory and quantum gravity: The ground state of quantum gravity

 In addition to the boundary terms at the end and the beginning of the observation, there may be other boundaries in the space-time that emerge dynamically from quantum processes.
 All these boundary terms then would describe the energy of the gravitational field.
 In Euclidean quantum gravity it is common to set up a boundary singularity at the coordinate singularity of the event horizon if one describes a black-hole.
 This shows that also in the theory of relativity some singularities usually act as boundaries.
 It has been argued in \cite{thesispaper1} that several boundaries distributed in the space-time can yield a sum of boundary terms that acts like an energy density like the cosmological constant.

-In \cite{foam}, Hawking argued that one has to integrate the resulting amplitude over all backgrounds and then used an inverse Laplace transform on.
-Eq. (\ref{amplitude}).
+In \cite{foam}, Hawking argued that one has to integrate the resulting amplitude over all backgrounds and then used an inverse Laplace transform on Eq. (\ref{amplitude}).

-In contrast to his writings on zeta function regularization \cite{Hawkingzetarenorm}, Hawking called the factor $ \mu $ a cut-off in his article on space-time foam \cite{foam}, and set it to the Planck scale.
+In contrast to his writings on zeta function regularization \cite{Hawkingzetarenorm}, Hawking called the factor $ \mu^2 $ a cut-off in his article on space-time foam \cite{foam}, and set it to the Planck scale.
 However, if one reads Hawking's article on zeta function regularization, which was used to derive Eq. (\ref{amplitude}), it becomes clear that this method, which is based on expressing the divergent functional integral formally as a zeta function and using an analytic continuation to make the amplitude finite \cite{Elizalde}, employs no "cut-off" at all.
-Instead, the factor $ \mu $ is called an undetermined renormalization scale in the measure functional $ \mu(\varphi) $ of DeWitt.
-This scale parameter should occur generally in amplitudes for any kind of fields on curved space-times and has to be found by experiment measurements (In string theory, the undetermined string tension $ T $ plays the role of this undetermined constant).
+Instead, the factor $ \mu^2 $ is called an undetermined renormalization scale in the measure functional $ \mu(\varphi) $ of DeWitt.
+This scale parameter should occur generally in amplitudes for any kind of fields on curved space-times and has to be found by measurements (In string theory, the undetermined string tension $ T $ plays the role of this undetermined constant).
+In dimensional regularization of amplitudes in curved space-times, the scale parameter also appears, and remains after the cut-off $\epsilon$ was sent to infinity.
 Furthermore, in his later conference papers on his space-time foam calculation, Hawking reverts his position calls $ \mu^2 $ again an undetermined regularization scale without giving it a value, see the collection in \cite{Hawkingbook}.

 A look at the cosmology literature with respect to experimental physics showed that the same factor $ \mu^2 $ is present in ordinary matter amplitudes of fields in curved-space-time.
 There, $ \mu^2 $ is sometimes set to $ \mu\approx \sqrt{E_\gamma E_{grav}} $, see \cite{Cutoff}.
 The reason for this is that $ \mu^2 $ determines the order parameter for the energy of the experiment whose result is given by the amplitude.
 Eq. (\ref{amplitude}) is a vacuum amplitude.
 The energy of the vacuum is usually measured experimentally by photons of energy $ E_\gamma $ from supernovae with a wavelength of around $ 500nm $.
 They couple to gravitons of roughly the energy $ H_0 $.
 In a purely gravitational theory, as given by Eq. (\ref{amplitude}), the photons would be replaced by other gravitational waves that arrive in an interferometer, and thus one would have an energy of order in Planck units.
 That perturbative quantum gravity is in fact a theory of low energies was even remarked by Feynman, who wrote about the low binding energy of a gravitationally bound atom and the even lower energy corrections of the Lamb-shift effect that he wanted to compute from perturbative quantum gravity in his first lecture on the topic \cite{Feyn}.